46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 In a crowded field, an SEO-driven content strategy is the surest way to separate your brand from the pack and win your customers’ attention and business.

 SEO-focused content marketing combines the “science” of SEO with the “art” of content marketing.
-At Siege Media, we’ve used this practice to help great brands scale to $7,238,000 per month in client traffic value, or $86,856,000 per year.
+At Siege Media, we’ve used this practice to help great brands scale to $7.24 million per month in client traffic value, or $86.86 million per year.

 We’ll walk you through our approach to creating a winning SEO content strategy.
 Read on to find out how you can create content that provides the best ROI for your efforts and has the highest impact on your business.

-Whatever the metric, they all want to grow their business.
-SEO and content marketing are two sides of the equation for achieving that objective.
+Our clients all have one thing in common: They want to grow their businesses.
+And while specific goals and metrics may vary, we know that SEO and content marketing are two sides of the equation for achieving valuable growth.

-Philosophers have debated how Google’s algorithm decides to rank pages for centuries (okay, maybe not centuries, but you get the point).
+Philosophers have debated how Google’s algorithm ranks pages for centuries (okay, maybe not centuries, but you get the point).

 The best-proven way to rank remains consistent: by creating great content that offers value to the searcher and provides a first-class visitor experience.

-When you set out to create your awesome content, keeping SERPs in mind will be beneficial for two reasons:
+When you set out to create your awesome content marketing ideas, keeping SERPs in mind will be beneficial for two reasons:

-- You will have a better chance of showing up in searches.
-This increases the likelihood of attracting more visitors to your page.
-This should help you see a better return on your investment as a result.
+1. You will have a better chance of showing up in searches.
+This increases the likelihood of attracting more visitors to your page, and you should see a better return on your investment as a result.

 their needs.
 You can create content that satisfies their pain points to potentially gain more customers.

-Executing this strategy requires careful planning.
-You don’t want to blindly create content without a roadmap.
+Executing this strategy requires careful planning — you don’t want to create content without a roadmap.
+Let’s dig into the steps to creating an effective SEO content strategy.

 1. Understand the Business Environment